USA Banner

 Overview

-Access and Mobility Partnership Grants seek to improve access to public transportation by building partnerships among health, transportation and other service providers.
-This program provides competitive funding to support innovative projects for the transportation disadvantaged that will improve the coordination of transportation services and non-emergency medical transportation services.
-In 2018, there were two funding opportunities under the initiative: the Innovative Coordinated Access and Mobility (ICAM) Pilot Program and Human Services Coordination Research (HSCR) grants.
-In 2021, only the ICAM funding is available.
+The Innovative Coordinated Access and Mobility (ICAM) Pilot Program seeks to improve access to public transportation by building partnerships among health, transportation and other service providers.
+This program provides competitive funding to support innovative projects for transportation disadvantaged populations that will improve the coordination of transportation services and non-emergency medical transportation services.

-There is no minimum or maximum grant award amount; however, FTA intends to fund as many meritorious projects as possible.
+There is no minimum or maximum grant award amount; however, FTA funds as many meritorious projects as possible.
 Due to funding limitations, projects selected for funding may receive less than the amount requested.
 In those cases, applicants must be able to demonstrate that the proposed projects are still viable and can be completed with the amount awarded.

 Eligible Recipients

-Eligible applicants are organizations that are eligible to be recipients and subrecipients of the Enhanced Mobility for Seniors and Individuals with Disabilities Program, (defined under 49 U.S.C.
+Eligible applicants are organizations that are eligible to be recipients and subrecipients of the Enhanced Mobility of Seniors and Individuals with Disabilities Program, (defined under 49 U.S.C.
 5310):

 Proposals may contain projects to be implemented by the recipient or its subrecipients.